heavyblotto/bfw/src/docs/technical-design.md

 ---
-title: Next.js Game Project: Initial Design Document
+title: Next.js Game Project: Technical Design Document
-lastUpdated: 2023-04-21
+lastUpdated: 2023-04-22
-version: 0.2.0
+version: 0.3.0
 ---

-# Next.js Game Project: Initial Design Document
+# Next.js Game Project: Technical Design Document

 ## Project Overview
-This document outlines the initial design and architecture decisions for a single-player, turn-based game developed using Next.js.
-The game will feature different characters, levels, and game mechanics, with a focus on maintainability, scalability, and performance.
+This document outlines the current design and architecture decisions for our single-player, turn-based game developed using Next.js.
+The game features different Bigfoot characters, levels, and game mechanics, with a focus on maintainability, scalability, and performance.

 ## Technology Stack